stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/14_detection_binding.md

 ## Start the detection binding
 Execute the collection using the `Execute` button.
-The detection binding process will be started and the created events will be written to the database table `tutorial_event`.
+The detection binding process is started and the created events are written to the database table `tutorial_event`.
 Check the process status in the `processes` tab of the `log area`.
 You can check the log file to follow the process execution.

 Wait until the detection binding process has finished.
 It took about 8 seconds on my system.

 ## Check the database tables
 Again use a MySQL client to check the data added to the database.

 In the commands below I'm first selecting the `psysmon_tutorial` database.
 Then I'm setting the time_zone to UTC to make sure, that the `from_unixtime` command, that I'm using to convert the start_time timestamp, outputs the UTC time string.
-Next I'm showing the content of the event_catalog and then I'm displaying the last 10 entries in the events table (sorted by the start time in descending order).
+Next I'm showing the content of the event_catalog, and then I'm displaying the last 10 entries in the events table (sorted by the start time in descending order).

 Finally I'm checking if the earthquake, that was used for the [interactive determination of the detection parameters][chap-stalta-interactive], was detected.
 The earthquake first onsets were recorded at ca. 2018-10-25T22:57:31.
 So we can expect an event around that time, and it is indeed listed in the event table.